A great strategy to deal with stress is contained within the following quote:

 “Stress always comes from fear and what beliefs you’ve added to the situation”

-As you know, any event “just is” until you choose what it means to you and how you decide to react to it.
+As you've learned from other articles on my site, any event “just is” until you choose what it means to you and how you decide to react to it.
 So, the next time you feel particularly stressed, take the time to ask yourself, “What am I afraid of?”

 Often you’re so driven by the feeling of “stress” that you don’t consider what the reasoning is behind the stress.
 You’re reacting to fear rather than the real issue at hand.
 By questioning the fear, you discover not only what’s really stressing you out but you can also take far more effective action in dealing with the situation.